 In this section we conduct posterior inference for casual contrasts of proton versus photon therapy among patients being treated for various locally-advanced cancers.
 For the cancers under consideration, standard-of-care therapy is a combination of chemotherapy and radiation - known as concurrent chemoradiotherapy (CRT).
 However, many modalities of radiation exist.
 The most common modality used in CRT has been photon radiation.
-In recent year, proton radiation therapy has become more accessible alternative to patients as barriers to access have eased and health systems have adopted the necessary technology.
+In recent year, proton radiation therapy has become a more accessible alternative to patients as barriers to access have eased and health systems have adopted the necessary technology.
 The idea of proton therapy is to deliver radiation in a more targeted way to the cancer site, while being less damaging to healthy tissue relative to photon.
 Observational data were collected from $n=1468$ adult patients diagnosed with non-metastatic cancer and treated with CRT at the University of Pennsylvania Health Systems from 2011-2016.

 Our data includes assigned treatment to CRT with either proton or photon radiation, several confounders measured at the time of treatment initiation, as well as the count of adverse events for a follow-up period of 90 days after treatment initiation.
 All patients in the sample had complete follow-up for at least 90 days.
-Previous research on this data \cite{baumann2020} has focused on the comparative risk of adverse events for patients on proton versus photon radiation.
-One hypothesis is that the more targeted nature of proton therapy will lead to fewer unplanned adverse events.
+Previous research on this data \citep{baumann2020} has focused on the comparative risk of adverse events for patients on proton versus photon radiation.
+One hypothesis is that the more targeted nature of proton therapy will lead to fewer adverse events.
+Importantly, the differential risk may vary across cancer types.
 To address these questions, we conduct two analyses.
-In the first, we estimate a causal incidence difference between proton and photon patients across cancer type strata using a hierarchical Poisson GLM.
-In the second, we estimate of causal odds ratio nonparametrically using BART.
+In the first, we estimate a causal incidence difference between proton and photon patients across cancer type strata using a Poisson GLM for the adverse event count.
+In the second, we estimate of causal odds ratio for risk of any adverse event nonparametrically using BART.
 In the process we illustrate how the HBB can be combined with both parametric and nonparametric models for different outcome types.
 It can also be used to estimate different marginal causal contrasts (incidence differences, odds ratios, risk ratios, etc).